Sensory nervous system

 The sensory nervous system is a part of the nervous system responsible for processing sensory information.
 A sensory system consists of sensory neurons (including the sensory receptor cells), neural pathways, and parts of the brain involved in sensory perception and interoception.
 Commonly recognized sensory systems are those for vision, hearing, touch, taste, smell, balance and visceral sensation.
 Sense organs are transducers that convert data from the outer physical world to the realm of the mind where people interpret the information, creating their perception of the world around them.

 The receptive field is the area of the body or environment to which a receptor organ and receptor cells respond.
 For instance, the part of the world an eye can see, is its receptive field; the light that each rod or cone can see, is its receptive field.
 Receptive fields have been identified for the visual system, auditory system and somatosensory system.

 Senses and receptors

 While debate exists among neurologists as to the specific number of senses due to differing definitions of what constitutes a sense, Gautama Buddha and Aristotle classified five 'traditional' human senses which have become universally accepted: touch, taste, smell, vision, and hearing.
-Other senses that have been well-accepted in most mammals, including humans, include pain, balance, kinaesthesia, and temperature.
+Other senses that have been well-accepted in most mammals, including humans, include pain, balance and temperature.
 Furthermore, some nonhuman animals have been shown to possess alternate senses, including magnetoreception and electroreception.